gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 Similarly, for sequence elements::

-    >>> from pydicom.dataset import Dataset
+    >>> from pydicom3.dataset import Dataset
     >>> ds.OtherPatientIDsSequence = [Dataset(), Dataset()]
     >>> ds.OtherPatientIDsSequence.append(Dataset())
     >>> len(ds.OtherPatientIDsSequence)
     3

-As mentioned before, the items in a sequence are :class:`~pydicom.dataset.Dataset` instances.
+As mentioned before, the items in a sequence are :class:`~pydicom3.dataset.Dataset` instances.
 If you try to add any other type to a sequence you'll get an exception::

     >>> ds.OtherPatientIDsSequence.append('Hello world?')